Reluctant Slovenia faces fire sale of state assets

 "Slovenia is now being forced to sell its assets at much lower prices," said Slovenian economist Egon Zakrajsek, who works for the U.S. Federal Reserve System but was commenting in a private capacity.

-Privatization should have occurred in the early 1990s, he told Reuters, as soon as Slovenia became independent.
+Privatisation should have occurred in the early 1990s, he told Reuters, as soon as Slovenia became independent.
 The most northerly former Yugoslav republic, which borders on EU members Austria and Italy, blazed a trail for the Balkan region by joining the EU in 2004 and the euro currency bloc in 2007.

 "Instead," he said, "A small group of politically connected quasi-experts in economics persuaded former communist politicians that foreign direct investment was bad for economic development and that most of the country's assets should remain in Slovenian hands, owned either directly by the government, or by the government using its influence in the banking system to channel cheap credit to politically-connected managers."